Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Great design, super rugged, fantastic battery life.

-Another key feature that keeps flip phones near and dear to our hearts is their almost bulletproof durability.
-The ability to drop your phone and know that it would just brush off the damage is tough to find in modern devices.
-Kyocera’s DuraXV Extreme, on the other hand, is one tough gadget.
-It has a MIL-STD 810G certification and is the best Verizon flip phone you can get at the moment.
-Like Nokia, Kyocera’s tough phone is VoLTE-ready with limited app support.
-Additionally, the 1,770mAh battery offers nearly three weeks of standby time.
+Another feature that keeps (some) flip phones near and dear to our hearts is their almost bulletproof durability.
+Kyocera’s DuraXV Extreme is one tough gadget, to the point that it has MIL-STD 810G certification, something normally reserved for phone cases, not the phones themselves.
+This is also the best Verizon flip phone you can get at the moment, offering VoLTE (voice over LTE) as well as limited app support.
+A 1,770mAh battery offers nearly three weeks of standby time.

 TCL Flip Pro